 To be an advocate for postdoctoral researchers and postdoctoral issues, to create and provide training and career development opportunities for postdoctoral researchers, to be a central resource for information regarding postdoctoral training and to assist in the development of a diverse community of postdoctoral researchers.

-- The Office of the Vice Chancellor for Research website has information for researchers, including links to funding agency guidelines and research continuity plans
+- The Office of the Vice Chancellor for Research Guidance for Researchers

-The Office of Postdoctoral Affairs is working from home until April 22 per university guidance.
-We will check voicemail regularly, but email is the best contact for a faster response.
-Please don’t hesitate to contact us if you have any questions or concerns.
+The Office of Postdoctoral Affairs is working from home under alternate operations.
+Email is the best contact for a faster response.
+Do not send forms to the office via campus mail.
+Please contact us if you have any questions or concerns.

 The Office of Postdoctoral Affairs